-Chief Information Officers of major IT deparments at hospitals across the country are under a lot of pressure given the changes in healthcare.
-From billing, additional legal compliance, EHR requirements, and the Affordable Care Act, many hospital wireless network CIO's are making goals in 2016 geared towards automation and integration through wireless technology to keep up with the increasing demand.
+Chief Information Officers of major IT departments at hospitals across the country are under a lot of pressure given the changes in healthcare.
+From billing, additional legal compliance, EHR requirements, and the Affordable Care Act, many hospital WiFi network CIO's are making goals in 2016 geared towards automation and integration through wireless technology to keep up with the increasing demand.

 The following healthcare CIOs weigh in on their big initiatives for 2016 and without any surprise the use of technology, mobile devices in healthcare, and digitalization are unanimously stated.